mahmutulucan/everything_about_sufism/README.md

 ## Development vs. Production Environments
 - **Development Environment:**
-    The project is configured with debug=true, using Django’s default settings for easier debugging during development.
+    - The project is configured with `DEBUG=True`, using Django’s default settings for easier debugging during development.
+    - Media storage is handled through **Cloudinary**.
 - **Production Environment:**
-    For production, additional optional settings are provided to integrate services such as Cloudinary for media storage and PostgreSQL for the database.
-These options are configured through environment variables in the .env file.
+    - **Cloudinary** is used for all media file storage, eliminating the need for a local `media/` folder.
+    - **PostgreSQL** is recommended as the database.
+    - Environment variables manage sensitive settings.

 ## Technologies and Tools
 ### Core Frameworks and Libraries